kk-sandbox/github-page/README.md

-# Github page demo:
+# Github Page Demo:

-Static HTML site of this repository
+Static HTML site of this repository.

+HTML files are deployed at `gh-pages` branch.